lewis-weinberger/adir/README.md

 To navigate the tree use:

 - M3 to unfold/fold directories into sub-trees, and open files with the plumber as usual in Acme.
-- M2 to run executables (in the current root of the tree), or to set a sub-directory as the root of the tree.
+- M2 to run executables, or to set a sub-directory as the root of the tree.

 Note that symbolic links are followed, and handled based on their target.
+Acme can only run executables that are in its `PATH`, so you may need to use the `Full` command (see below) first.
+Commands will be run in the currently shown parent directory.

-The tree's window tag has some additional commands:
+The tree's window tag has some additional built-in commands:

 - `Get` to refresh the contents of the directory tree.
 - `Win` to open a shell window.
 - `New` to open a new `adir` window.
 - `Hide` to toggle whether hidden files are displayed in the tree.
+- `Full` to toggle showing the absolute paths of files.

 By default the `Get`, `Win` and `New` commands will work at the root of the tree, however M2+M1 chording can apply them to a sub-directory.
 For example to open a shell somewhere else, first place your cursor on the desired sub-directory in the tree, then use the M2+M1 chord on the `Win` command in the tag.
 Similarly for refreshing a sub-directory with `Get` or opening a new `adir` window on a sub-directory with `New`.